cysaad/project2/README.md

 Testing the API Locally
 To test the API locally, run the Flask application.
 You can then use tools like Postman or a simple curl command to send requests to your local server and receive predictions.

+Interactive Web Application
+1.This repository includes a sophisticated web application built with Streamlit, which provides a dynamic and intuitive interface for heart disease risk prediction.
+To utilize the web application:
+"pip install streamlit"
+2.To initiate the web application, execute the command below in your terminal:
+First, ensure Streamlit is installed by running the following command:
+"streamlit run streamlit2_web.py"
+3.Upon launch, the application will prompt you to input relevant health metrics.
+After entering the data, click on the 'Predict' button to generate your heart disease risk assessment.
+*****NOTE***: The provided predictive model is for educational purposes and should not be construed as medical advice.
+Always consult healthcare professionals for health-related inquiries.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.